Pedestrian Accident Lawyer in Las Vegas

 - When there are no sidewalks, pedestrians should walk on the left side of the road.
 Facing oncoming traffic is the safest thing to do so you can anticipate oncoming cars and they may anticipate your movements.

-Be aware of visibility!
+Be Aware of Visibility

 - If possible, wear bright or reflective clothing when walking, especially at night.
 When this is not available, using a flashlight or a light on one’s phone can help improve visibility.

 There are several laws in Nevada regarding the interactions between cars and pedestrians.
 Drivers have a responsibility to ensure safety of everyone on the road.
-If you have been hit by a driver due to negligence, call a car accident lawyer in Las Vegas as you may be entitled for compensation.
+If you have been hit by a driver due to negligence, call a pedestrian accident lawyer in Las Vegas as you may be entitled for compensation.

 - Pedestrians have the right of way.
-This includes unmarked crosswalks. -pedestrians do not have the right of way when walking against the crosswalk sign or jaywalking.
+This includes unmarked crosswalks.
+Pedestrians do not have the right of way when walking against the crosswalk sign or jaywalking.
 Pedestrians do not have the right to just run out into the street and expect cars to stop for them.

 - Blind pedestrians have the right of way at all times.